AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 <a name="demo6"></a>
 ## Demo: jQuery + Conditionals (10 min)

+> Instructor Notes: If time permits, go through conditionals in more detail in slides 54 - 63.

 If something is true, do one thing.
 If it is not, do something else.
 This type of logic or statement is a condition.
 In JavaScript (and coding in general) you'll need to make comparisons all the time:

 - Is a user logged in?